riethmayer/lexware-to-tva/README.md

 Once TVA has items and customers within their database, it's possible to send orders only.

-Laxware Faktura is a piece of windows software, so the exported files are encoded in windows-1252.
+Lexware Faktura is a piece of windows software, so the exported files are encoded in windows-1252.
 TVA needs UTF-8 or ISO-8859-1, we use UTF-8.

 To enable encoding features on a various platforms, we use Ruby1.9.